 I didn’t add a lot of sugar because I don’t like sweets to be overwhelming.
 However, feel free to add more if you so desire.

 - 3 tbsps raw cane sugar you can use brown sugar, regular sugar or sugar substitutes to your choice.

 - 6 scoops vanilla ice cream (1 big scoop per person or as desired)

-- 6 cinnamon sticks (optional) for decoration
+- 6 cinnamon sticks (optional) for garnish

 - Make sure butter is room temperature.